gohgabriel/boot_mlmem/README.md

     Does my theory suggest specific differences in the strength or direction of an indirect effect under different moderator conditions?
     Am I interested in how a moderator changes the direct effect (non-mediated path)?

-* Modify the Code:  Locate the "## Example Contrasts" section within the module.
-Here's where you'll adjust and add contrasts:
+* Locate the "## Example Contrasts" section within the module.
+Here's where you'll adjust and add contrasts.
-   Create Descriptive Keys: Use meaningful names for your contrast keys (e.g., key = f'M2_Contrast_HighVsLow_{modS1}').
+* Use meaningful names for your contrast keys (e.g., key = f'M2_Contrast_HighVsLow_{modS1}').
 Include labels referencing the mediators and moderators involved.
-   Adapt Calculations: Ensure the code within the contrast calculations correctly selects the high and low values of the relevant moderator(s) and extracts the specific indirect/direct effects you want to compare.
+* Ensure the code within the contrast calculations correctly selects the high and low values of the relevant moderator(s) and extracts the specific indirect/direct effects you want to compare.

 ## Example